-Israel counts last votes as Netanyahu’s majority firms up
+Israeli PM Lapid concedes defeat to Netanyahu in election

 “The time has come to restore security to the streets,” he tweeted.
 “The time has come for a terrorist who goes out to carry out an attack to be taken out!”

 The surging power of Israel’s right wing came at the expense of its left flank.
 The Labor party, once a mainstream fixture of Israeli politics and which supports Palestinian statehood, was teetering just above the electoral threshold.

 As vote counting neared an end, the anti-occupation Meretz appeared headed for political exile for the first time since it was founded in the 1990s.

+Meretz’s leader, Zehava Galon, conceded the party would not be in the next parliament.
+“This is a disaster for Meretz, a disaster for the country and yes, a disaster for me,” she said.

-After the results are formally announced, Israel’s ceremonial president taps one candidate, usually from the largest party, to form a government.
-They then have four weeks to do so.
+After the results are formally announced, Israel’s ceremonial president taps one candidate, who will be Netanyahu, to form a government.

+He will then have four weeks to do so.
 Netanyahu is likely to wrap up talks within that time, but Religious Zionism is expected to drive a hard bargain for its support.

 The polarizing Netanyahu, Israel’s longest-serving leader, was ousted in 2021 after 12 consecutive years in power by an ideologically-diverse coalition that included for the first time in Israel’s history a small Arab party.
 The coalition collapsed in the spring over infighting.